British picture framemakers, 1600-1950 - G

 Greenbury lost his wife, Elizabeth, in 1619, and her burial, as the wife of ‘Richard Greenberrey a pickture maker in Auldergate Streete neare the gate', was recorded on 1 January 1619/20 at St Andrew Holborn (Town 2014 p.95).
 He was Catholic and appears several times in court records for recusancy or non-attendance at church, generally identified as a gentleman or yeoman but in one instance in 1640 as a painter, allowing us to locate him in the parish of St Martin-in-the-Fields in 1626 and the parish of St Sepulchre in 1632, 1638 and 1640 – more precisely in St John St in 1632 and 1638 (John Cordy Jeaffreson (ed.), Middlesex County Records, vol.3, 1888, pp.5, 131, 142, 154).

 Greenbury was active as a painter over three decades.
 He worked for Oxford colleges on occasion between 1626 and 1638, despatching work from London as documented on one occasion.
-In 1630/1 he was described as painter to the Queen in a warrant of Charles I (Lane Poole, p.xvi, see Sources below).
+In 1630/1 he was described as painter to the Queen in a warrant of Charles I (National Archives, E403/2566, f.31).
 With a relative, Edward Greenbury, he patented a process in 1636 for painting in oil colours on different types of cloth for hangings.
 He was alive in 1651 and probably died before 1662 (Town 2014 p.97).

 For Greenbury’s work as a portrait painter and copyist and as a stained glass painter, see the publications listed in Sources below.
 The following account focuses on his work in picture framing and picture restoration.

 Framing and restoration work: ‘Richard Greenburie’ was due £100 by an order of 25 November 1629 ‘for guilding of divers of the frames of His Majesty's pictures at Whitehall’ (‘Extracts from the Pell Records’, The Athenaeum, 1838, p.761).
-In 1630-1 he was due the considerable sum of £312.10s for work for the Queen, which included, ‘carving painting & guilding one great frame for the Souldier at length by Titian; for painting & guilding one small frame for a woman’s picture thought to be of Leonardo, for painting & guilding one frame for a peece of Lott which was caryed to Greenwich…, for a strayning frame [made by a carver and joiner] for a great peece of Vandikes…’ (Lane Poole, pp.xvi-xvii; see also National Archives, E404/153, and Jeremy Wood, ‘Orazio Gentileschi and some Netherlandish artists in London: the patronage of the Duke of Buckingham, Charles I and Henrietta Maria’, Simiolus, vol.28, no.3, 2000-1, p.128, for current locations of the listed pictures).
+In 1630-1 he was due the considerable sum of £312.10s for work as ‘Paynter to the Queene’, which included, ‘carving painting & guilding one great frame for the Souldier at length by Titian; for painting & guilding one small frame for a woman’s picture thought to be of Leonardo, for painting & guilding one frame for a peece of Lott which was caryed to Greenwich…, for a strayning frame [made by a carver and joiner] for a great peece of Vandikes…’ (Lane Poole, pp.xvi-xvii; see also National Archives, E403/2566, f.31, E404/153, and Jeremy Wood, ‘Orazio Gentileschi and some Netherlandish artists in London: the patronage of the Duke of Buckingham, Charles I and Henrietta Maria’, Simiolus, vol.28, no.3, 2000-1, p.128, for current locations of the listed pictures).
+This charge also included three paintings: a great picture of Queen Anne of Denmark with horse and dogs, a picture of a Dutchman after Johnson and a copy of Correggio’s Venus and Mercury.

 William Grisbrook, 11 York Road, Lambeth, London 1864, 154 York Road 1865-1875, 6 Panton St, Haymarket 1876-1907, also trading from various addresses in Lewisham 1884-1901, 69 Endell St, New Oxford St 1908-1925.
 Print restorer, drawings restorer and mounter, picture restorer and framemaker, printseller and art dealer.